Business Funding Questions,

 How does The Broker Shop make money?

-We're paid a referral fee by the lender when your deal closes.
+We're paid a commission by the lender when your deal closes.
 This fee comes from the lender — never from you.
 This aligns our interests with yours: we only get paid if you get funded, so we're motivated to find the best deal possible.

 What questions should I ask a funding broker?